ajschumacher/so_tense_very_flow_wow/index.md

 the right direction.

-Instead of hand-holding the optimizer like this, we can make one operation that calculates and applies the gradients.
+Instead of hand-holding the optimizer like this, we can make one operation that calculates and applies the gradients: the `train_step`.

 ```python
 >>> train_step = tf.train.GradientDescentOptimizer(0.05).minimize(loss)